Foundation / Corporation

 Brooklyn Community Foundation

-Grants of up to $50,000 to Brooklyn, New York nonprofit organizations for programs that benefit youth, particularly young people of color, between the ages 16 and 24.
-New applicants are required to submit an LOI prior to submitting a full application.
-Programs must align with the following three areas of focus: youth development and leadership, youth justice and immigrant youth.
+Grants of up to $45,000 to New York City nonprofit organizations in eligible locations for programs that benefit youth, particularly those from BIPOC communities, between the ages 16 and 24.
+Applicants are required to submit an LOI prior to submitting a full application.
+Programs must align with the following three areas of focus: youth development and leadership, youth justice, and immigrant youth.
 Applicants must serve residents of Brooklyn.

 GrantWatch ID#: 157423

 The Invest in Youth Initiative provides multi-year, general operating support for up to three years.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 USA: New York City: Brooklyn; New York

 Grants to USA nonprofit organizations and eligible agencies to increase organizational capacity to address housing discrimination.
 Applicants are advised that required registrations may take several weeks to complete.
 The purpose of funding is to enhance enforcement act